TodMcChesney/acra-website/README.md

 ## Getting Started
-To get this project up and running for development and testing you will need to get Gulp setup.
+To get this project up and running for development and testing you will need to get gulp setup.

 ### Requires
-- Node.js v4
+- Node.js
 - Ruby
 - Sass >= v3.4